IABTechLab/uid2docs/README.md

 ## Introduction

 Addressable advertising enables publishers and developers to provide the content and services consumers have come to enjoy, whether through mobile apps, streaming TV, or web experiences.
-This value exchange of the open internet has not always been well understood by, or communicated to, consumers.
-As the industry reduces reliance on the third-party cookie, there is an opportunity to improve how we identify consumers in the open internet.
+This value exchange has not always been well understood by, or communicated to, consumers.
+As the industry reduces reliance on the third-party cookie, there is an opportunity to improve how we reach consumers with relevant advertising across the open internet.
 The solution is an identification system in which content creators and consumers both benefit from improved engagement opportunities with transparent control over consumer data.

 Unified ID 2.0 (UID2) is a deterministic identifier based on PII (for example, email or phone number) with user transparency and privacy controls.
 The UID2 identifier enables logged-in experiences from publisher websites, mobile apps, and CTV apps to monetize through programmatic workflows.
-Benefitting from several layers of security and privacy measures, UID2s safely distribute across the open internet.
-Initially built and maintained by The Trade Desk, stewardship of UID2 will transfer (in mid-2021) to independent organizations for open-source code management, governance, administration, and system operations.
+Benefitting from several layers of security and privacy measures, UID2s can be safely distributed across the open internet.
 UID2 is a non-proprietary standard and accessible to constituents across the advertising ecosystem--including Advertisers, Publishers, DSPs, SSPs, SSOs, CDPs, CMPs, Identity Providers, Data Providers, and Measurement Providers--while they remain in compliance with a code of conduct.

 UID2’s goal is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
 UID2 provides a collaborative framework for all constituents and a healthy, open internet by utilizing a transparent and interoperable approach.

 ### Guiding Principles

-**Independent Government:** UID2 will be governed by unbiased third-party organizations, with the transition from The Trade Desk anticipated in 2021.

 **First-Party Relationships:** UID2 allows advertisers to easily activate their first-party data on publishers across the open internet.